-The HSCB should have policies and procedures in place for the control of all tendering activity carried out through Reverse e-Auctions.
-For further guidance on Reverse e-Auctions refer to the HSCB's Centre of Procurement Excellence (BSO Pals).
+The HSCB should follow extant guidance on the conduct of all tendering activity carried out through Reverse e-Auctions.
+For further guidance on Reverse e-Auctions refer to the HSCB's Centre of Procurement Expertise (BSO PaLS).

 8.4 Capital Investment Manual and other DHSSPS Guidance